What is your favorite part of being an EforAll mentor?

 I enjoy the environment and community of entrepreneurs coming together to be a part of a supportive network.

 Mentors play a critical role in the EforAll Business Accelerator program, providing ongoing support and encouragement to an aspiring entrepreneur looking to start a business.
-Mentors get the opportunity to utilize their knowledge and professional experience as part of a dedicated mentor team during this year-long program.
+Mentors get the opportunity to utilize their knowledge and professional experience as part of a dedicated mentor team during this program.

 This role is great for anyone looking for a highly rewarding and fun volunteer experience who can dedicate the time needed to help someone pursue their business dream.